VICTORIA-project/GNNs-BreastCompression/README.md

 `python GNNs-BreastCompression/preprocessing.py <dicom_folder> <csv_file> <output_folder> <isotropic_spacing>`

 ## Running the FEA-simulations:
 **Make sure to update the path as prompted in the notebook `niftysim.ipynb`.
-This notebook can perform incremental simulations by adjusting the thickness and offset of the plates with each run descendingly and saving the output displacements from the Niftysim Docker output manually.**
+This notebook is to perform run NiftySim simulations.
+Incremental simulations will be achieved by adjusting the thickness and offset of the plates with each run and manually saving the output displacements from the Niftysim Docker output.**

 ## Data Generation: